4dn-dcic/pairsqc/README.md

 Rscript plot.r 4
 zip report.zip report # if you want to create a zip file for the report.
 ```
+* Note : The default max logdistance is set to be 8.4, which works for human.
+For non-human species, use -M option to reset the max logdistance. (e.g. -M 8.2 for mouse)

 &nbsp;
 ### QC metrics and plots